Top 9 Sambal Oelek Substitutes

 Q1.
 What is the difference between a slow cooker and a crockpot?

 A1.
 A slow cooker is a type of electric appliance that cooks food slowly using low heat.
-Crockpots are similar to slow cookers except they are usually larger and can hold a greater vo
+Crockpots are similar to slow cookers except they are usually larger and can hold a greater volume of liquid.

 Q2.
 What is the difference among a convection oven, conventional oven, and gas oven?